davedelong/time/Documentation/2-Usage/1-Concepts.md

 ## There is only a single unit of time

-When it comes to the physical world around us, there is one (and only one) measurement of "physical" time, and that is the [SI Second](https://en.wikipedia.org/wiki/SI_base_unit), which is represented in this package via the `SISecond` class.
+When it comes to the physical world around us, there is one (and only one) measurement of "physical" time, and that is the [SI Second](https://en.wikipedia.org/wiki/SI_base_unit), which is represented in this package via the `SISecond` type.
 An SI Second is defined a "the length of time it takes for a particular kind of atom to perform a specific number of state transitions."

 All other measurements of time (calendrical seconds, minutes, days, years, etc) are completely arbitrary and made up.
 They are often *based* on naturally occurring periods (such as "how long it takes the moon to orbit the earth" or "how long it takes the earth to orbit the sun"), but there is not a strict relationship between those "natural" periods and the calendar units with which we're familiar.